Philippe d'Auvergne: Navy

 D'Auvergne joined the Royal Navy, and became a midshipman in 1770.
 He was trained aboard the Royal Yacht HMS Mary, under the command of Captain John Campbell.
 The Royal Yacht was used as a training vessel, for picked men.
 This was far easier than the usual training on a man-of-war.
 Accounts of Philippe's life put this down to Earl Howe, later Vice Admiral of England and First Lord of the Admiralty.
 Howe had befriended Charles d'Auvergne, whilst commanding the flotilla stationed at Jersey during 1756.

 Philippe's next vessel was HMS Flora, where he is reported as meeting Empress Catherine of Russia; and on a return trip was influenced by a French scientific team at Copenhagen.
 Throughout this time Philippe studied mathematics and tried to solve the problem of time keeping and barometric pressure at sea.

 Arctic expedition

 During 1773, the Admiralty commissioned an expedition to the Arctic, to further science and knowledge.
 Two sloops were refitted for the expedition and on 4 June 1773 the Carcass and Racehorse set sail for the North.

 The muster roll for Racehorse lists Philippe d'Auvergne as a midshipman.
 Onboard Carcass was a 15-year-old midshipman, named Horatio Nelson.

 The expedition failed to find the Northwest Passage, but they had sailed further north than any previous expedition, approximately 80°48′N 20°0′E, a position just north of Svalbard.
-This and the scientific experiments carried out meant the expedition was a seen as a success.
+This and the scientific experiments carried out meant the expedition was seen as a success.

 During 1774 d'Auvergne continued his scientific education and also prepared sketches for the journal Voyage towards the North Pole by Captain Constantine Phipps, 2nd Baron Mulgrave.